[1] 10

 1.1.2 Description

-- Each 90-minute module discusses specific data science methods followed by practical exercises to gain hands-on-keyboard experience in using these methods to work with data and generate results.
+- Each module discusses specific data science methods followed by practical exercises to gain hands-on-keyboard experience in using these methods to work with data and generate results.

 1.1.3 Learning Outcomes